WilcoLouwerse/Begrafenisplanner-application-NLDesign/TUTORIAL.md

 You can now navigate to the folder where you just installed your code, it should contain some folders and files and generally look like this.
 We will get into the files later, lets first spin up our component!

 Open a command window (example) and browse to the folder where you just stuffed your code, navigating in a command window is done by cd, so for our example we could type cd c:\repos\common-ground\my-component (if you installed your code on a different disk then where the cmd window opens first type <diskname>: for example D: and hit enter to go to that disk, D in this case).
 We are now in our folder, so let's go!
 Type docker-compose up and hit enter.
-From now on whenever we describe a command line command we will document it as follows:
+From now on whenever we describe a command line command we will document it as follows (the $ isn't actually typed but represents your folder structure):

 ```CLI
 $ docker-compose up